iT3E/tnwks-ops/docs/ceph-notes.md

 ```
 shows recovery detail

-### outage 2023-07-05
+## outage 2023-07-05

+### Root cause:
-ceph network was not listed in /etc/hosts.
+Power outage caused a reboot of all nodes.
+Ceph network was not listed in /etc/hosts on any hosts.
+Updated the configs and rebooted each node.

+### Details:
 Current config:

 ```
 $ cat /etc/hosts